MicrosoftDocs/query-docs/query-languages/dax/previous-function-dax.md

     [MonthNumberOfYear]
 ```

-PreviousPreviousInternetSalesAmount is added as a Visual Caculation that returns SalesAmount of the previous previous row on ROWS axis, that resets on the lowest parent.
-On Year and Month level, it returns the SalesAmount of the previous previous month within the current year; for the first two months of the year, it returns blank.
-On Year level, it returns SalesAmount of the previous previous year of the current year; for the first two years, it returns blank.
+PreviousInternetSalesAmount is added as a visual calculation that returns the SalesAmount of the previous row on ROWS axis, that resets on the lowest parent.
+On Year and Month level, it returns the SalesAmount of the previous month within the current year; for the first month of the year, it returns blank.
+On Year level, it returns the SalesAmount of the previous year of the current year; for the first year, it returns blank.

 ## Related content